osy/Jitterbug/README.md

 ## Building Jitterbug

 1. Make sure you cloned all submodules with `git submodule update --init --recursive`
+2. Build OpenSSL with `cd Libraries/openssl-apple && ./build-libssl.sh --version=1.1.1j && ./create-openssl-framework.sh static`
-2. Open `Jitterbug.xcodeproj` and change the bundle id to a unique value registered to your Apple Developer account.
+3. Open `Jitterbug.xcodeproj` and change the bundle id to a unique value registered to your Apple Developer account.
-3. Build and run "Jitterbug" on your iOS device.
+4. Build and run "Jitterbug" on your iOS device.

 ## Building JitterbugPair